Black Stars’ exit from AFCON is God punishing us – Nicholas Omane Acheampong

 ▶ Click Here for Full AFCON Coverage ◀

-Ghanaian gospel musician, Nicholas Omane Acheampong, has asserted that the Black Stars being eliminated from the African Cup of Nations tournament is God’s punishment to the team and the country.
+Ghanaian gospel musician, Nicholas Omane Acheampong, has asserted that the Black Stars being kicked out of the African Cup of Nations tournament is God’s punishment to the team and the country.

-Ghana exited the Round of 16 stage at the 2019 Cup of Nations in Egypt and recorded their lowest point at the ongoing 2021 edition with a group stage exit after a 3-2 defeat to Comoros on Tuesday, January 18, 2022.

 “You can do whatever you want for as long as you want but you need to know that a time will come when the heavens will punish you for your sins so you know that God is king.
 Why are we Ghanaians and calling our team ‘Ghana Black Star’?” he quizzed.